JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 * 2.3.0: introduce a deprecation warning when the `androidTarget` name is used in Kotlin Multiplatform projects

 <anchor name="compilation-source-deprecation"/>
-### Removed API for adding Kotlin source sets directly to the Kotlin compilation {initial-collapse-state="collapsed" collapsible="true"}
+### Removed API for adding Kotlin source sets directly to the Kotlin compilation

 **What's changed?**